 It is apparent that KVCR is not only a fiscal asset, but also a cultural asset of the District.
-Although KVCR had been integrated with the Colleges in the past, currently there is very little alignment of the Vision and Mission of the District, the Colleges, and KVCR.
-It might prove useful to reevaluate the role and function of the radio and television station to operate as a more economically viable entity, or further integrate the function into the academic offerings of the Colleges.
+Although KVCR had been integrated with the District and Colleges in the past, currently there is very little alignment of the Vision and Mission of the District, the Colleges, and KVCR.
+It might prove useful to reevaluate the role and function of the radio and television station to operate as a more economically viable entity, or further integrate the function into the academic offerings of the District.
 Additionally, the KVCR can be useful in attracting partnerships from entities within the community to the Colleges and District.
+The viability of the station is not a debatable question.
+However, the focus and integration of KVCR needs to be further defined.